cserramontmany/ItemManager/README.md

 getting elements by groups of 5:
     - I've achived that to get all of them stored in an array, then move them to the render array when asked.
 It was a problem because the link endpoint always send 20 elements. and when I wanted to get by groups of 5, I already had all of them when i subscribe. then I decided to use them "as it is".
 And also filtering and sorting could be difficult.

+In the service I  call to change the type of Items to ItemsFavorite: this is the same type but it has the favoureite boolean;

 I also forced the cards to certain width, this way I have the control of how will be distributed in each row and how many of them will be in each breakpoint.

 FilterPipe : on the top part of the ItemManagerComponent, there's a filter input, it filter on every field of the component and if user wants to only filter on one filed it can be choosen on the next dropdown field.
 I decided to build this pipe to have the control fields to filter.